paulbrowne-irl/Smart-Document-Analysis/readme.md

 ## Configuration

+The main configuration file is located at `app/config/config.conf`.
+This file controls various aspects of the application, including:

+*   Data source locations
+*   LLM selection (local or remote)
+*   Redaction settings
+*   API keys

+Refer to the comments within the `app/config/config.conf` file for detailed explanations of each setting.

 __ todo - implement this __

 * The main confirmation file is  in `app/config/config.conf` .
 This config file is shared for the ingest script, the Bot and the Application.
 Please edit this using the notes in the `app/config` folder.